IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 | ----------------------- | ----------- |
 | `oT_Dict_Reservoir.csv` | Reservoirs  |

-The information contained in these input files determines the topology of the hydro basins and how water flows along the different hydropower and pumped-hydro power plants and reservoirs.
+The information contained in these input files determines the topology of the hydro basins and how water flows through the different hydropower and pumped-hydro power plants and reservoirs.
 These relations follow the water downstream direction.

 | File                                 | Dictionary             | Description                                                                                  |